 Hiral Patel joined the Ear, Nose, and Throat Institute in March, 2007.
 She is a board certified Physician Assistant licensed to practice in the States of New York, Washington DC, Virginia, and Georgia.
 She earned a Bachelor of Health Science from the University of Miami-FL, and a Bachelor of Science in Physician Assistant with Honors from Long Island University-NY.
 Since graduating in 2005, Mrs. Patel has worked in the fields of Internal Medicine, Nuclear Cardiology, and Urgent Care.
 Mrs. Patel maintains professional affiliations with the American Academy of Physician Assistants (AAPA), the Society of Physician Assistants in Otorhinolaryngology Head and Neck Surgery and the New York State Society of Physician Assistants.
 She is also certified in Advanced and Basic Cardiac Life Support (ACLS & BCLS) through the American Heart Association.
 She recently moved to Georgia with her husband and enjoys swimming, reading, and the outdoors.
 Mrs. Patel has a passion for medicine and strives to provide the best possible care to her patients.

 Keevil joined the ENT Institute in August 2009.
-A native of Atlanta, he graduated from Georgia Tech and eventually entered Emergency Medicine as an EMT.
-After several years as a Paramedic at Grady Memorial Hospital, he attended Emory University School of Medicine’s Physician Assistant Program.
-During that time, he had the profound honor to serve as the American Academy of Physician Assistants’ (AAPA) Student Academy President.
-This included many trips to Washington, DC to lobby Congress on PA issues and sit on the Board of the AAPA for 2 years.
+A native of Atlanta, he graduated from Georgia Tech and later attended Emory University School of Medicine’s Physician Assistant Program following a stint as a Paramedic at Grady Memorial Hospital.
+Extracurricular activities during the Emory years included serving as Student Academy president to the national PA governing body (American Academy of Physician Assistants) and many trips to Washington, DC to lobby Congress on PA and accessibility of care issues.
 Surviving this experience and Emory, Keevil graduated with Honor in 1988 and began his PA career on the Cardiothoracic team at Emory.
 The arrival of his first child prompted a move to General Medicine at Grady which had hours more conducive to family life.
-The desire to return to a surgical specialty triggered a move to the ENT clinic at Grady where he additionally served as a Clinical Preceptor for PA students.
+The desire to return to a surgical specialty triggered a change to the ENT clinic at Grady where he additionally served as a Clinical Preceptor for PA students.
 He met Dr. Gallups there during his Residency years.
 Eighteen years later, they have resumed the camaraderie of diagnosing and treating ENT disorders for metro Atlanta patients.
 He is a Fellow in both AAPA and Georgia Academy of Physician Assistants.

 Esther Askew, PA-C joined the Ear, Nose and Throat Institute in July, 2011.
 She is a Georgia licensed and NCCPA board certified Physician Assistant.
 After attending Samford University, Mrs. Askew earned her Bachelor of Physician Assistant degree from the Medical College of Georgia in 2002 and obtained her Master’s of Physician Assistant Studies Degree from the University of Nebraska Medical Center in 2006.
 Since graduating with Honors in 2002, Mrs. Askew has gained experience in both Family Medicine and ENT.
 Mrs. Askew practiced with Dr. N. Hadley Heindel, III and Dr. James G. Burson in a multi-specialty clinic in Newnan, Georgia, prior to joining the staff at ENT Institute.
 Mrs. Askew brings eight years of ENT experience and primarily works now at the Newnan location with Dr. Heindel.
 She maintains current certifications for Advanced and Basic Life Support (ACLS and BLS) and is a fellow of the American Academy of Physician Assistants (AAPA), Georgia Association of Physician Assistants (GAPA), and Society of Physician Assistants in Otolaryngology (SPAO).